128technology/docs/docs/sec_firewall_filtering.md

 ## ICMP

-ICMP attributes have been updated for firewall protection.
+Because ICMP can be an attack vector for a network or used to discover your network topology, ICMP attributes have been updated for firewall protection.

 #### ICMP Type as a Session Attribute

 By default, the SSR does not use ICMP codes as a session attribute.
 However, the SSR does match ICMP error packets with the sessions that generated them, and only accepts those ICMP packets when they match an existing session.
-For instance, if a TCP packet generates a `Destination Unreachable`, upon receipt of the `Destination Unreachable` the SSR uses the code to interpret the packet and match it to an existing session.
+For instance, to protect against ICMP attacks from using a barrage of `Destination Unreachable` messages, if a TCP packet generates a `Destination Unreachable`, upon receipt of the `Destination Unreachable` the SSR uses the code to interpret the packet and match it to an existing session.
 If a match is found, the packet is forwarded to the end host.
 If a match is not found, the packet is rejected.

 To enable ICMP type as a session attribute: